EntityGraphQL/EntityGraphQL/README.md

 ## Install
 Via Nuget https://www.nuget.org/packages/EntityGraphQL

+It recommended to use Newtonsoft.Json when using using .NET Core 3.1+ due to problems with the serialization: [Nuget](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.NewtonsoftJson)

 # Getting up and running with EF

 _Note: There is no dependency on EF.
 Queries are compiled to `IQueryable` or `IEnumberable` linq expressions.
 EF is not a requirement - any ORM working with `LinqProvider` or an in-memory object should work - although EF well is tested._